c-stev/CSI-4900/README.md

 ## Notes

-Currently the only raw data that hasn't been uploaded to the repository is COVID-FNIR, LIAR, and Pheme.
+Currently the only raw data that hasn't been uploaded to the repository is Pheme.
 Everything else is available